Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 You can query metrics using the `MetricsQueryClient.QueryAsync` method.
 For every requested metric, a set of aggregated values is returned inside the `TimeSeries` collection.

-You can find the **Resource Id** required to query metrics by clicking the `JSON View` button on you resource page in Azure Portal.
+A resource ID is required to query metrics.
+To find the resource ID:

+1. Navigate to your resource's page in the Azure portal.
+2. From the **Overview** blade, select the **JSON View** link.
+3. In the resulting JSON, copy the value of the `id` property.

 ```C# Snippet:QueryMetrics
 string resourceId =